Diastolic Robotics is developing a better approach to neuromuscular blocker (NMB) drug monitoring and administration.

 Figure 2: Case results from the clinical trial: a comparison of the Control (left columns) and NMBAS (right columns) groups for predicted case length (column set 1) and actual case length.
 An asterisk indicates statistical significance at p=0.05.

-Despite there being a trend towards longer predicted case lengths for the NMBAS treatment group (not statistically significant however as p=0.132), it was found that the NMBAS treatment group had shorter cases as measured from patient entry to the room until extubation.
+Despite there being a trend towards longer predicted case lengths for the NMBAS treatment group (not statistically significant however as p=0.132), it was found that the NMBAS treatment group cases took less time as measured from patient entry to the room until extubation.
 Time to extubation for the NMBAS treatment group decreased increasingly as cases became longer, with cases of 150 minutes or longer being statistically significantly shorter by approximately 23 minutes per procedure.

 A comparison of the two groups by procedure length is shown in Figure 2.